-Katharina Hemmen katharina.hemmen@pplaw.com POELLATH TAX Residence and domicile How does an individual become taxable in your jurisdiction?
+Residence and domicile

+How does an individual become taxable in your jurisdiction?

 Tax liability in Germany is determined by the concept of residence.
-An individual is a German resident for tax purposes if he or she has either a permanent home or a habitual abode in Germany.
+An individual is a German resident for tax purposes if they have either a permanent home or a habitual abode in Germany.
 Tax residence is assessed using objective criteria.
 The concept of domicile is not recognised in Germany.

-The worldwide income and assets of individuals whose tax residence is located in Germany (hereinafter referred to as residents) are subject to: - · income tax; and - · inheritance and gift tax (IGT).
+The worldwide income and assets of individuals whose tax residence is in Germany (hereinafter referred to as residents) are subject to income tax and inheritance and gift tax (IGT).